-The proposal is to convert an area of redundant land within the grounds of Rothersyke House, Egremont into a productive tourist based business comprising of 3no pods/units.
+The proposal is to convert an area of redundant land within the grounds of Rothersyke House, Egremont into a productive tourist-based business comprising of 3no pods/units.
 Rothersyke House is located approximately 2 miles from Egremont towards the coast and 4 miles from St Bees.
 The existing site is sloped rough pasture with some mature trees lying alongside a minor road that has been closed to through traffic for over ten years following damage to the bank supporting the road by the river Ehen some distance above the site.
-The site lies just off the B5345 and is within a few minutes of Hadrian's Cycleway Route 72, ideally located to accommodate users of this sustainable tourism option.
+Consideration has been given to all locations in the ownership of the applicant at Rothersyke House and it is considered this location offers the greatest opportunity in regards to views south and safe access and egress from the site without impacting the existing house and occupation.
+The site lies just off the B5345 and is within a few minutes of Hadrian's Cycleway Route 72 and 1.7miles from a railway station on the national rail network, ideally located to accommodate users of this sustainable tourism option.

 Rothersyke House was built by Rum and Wine Merchant Henry Jefferson in the late 1770's and the property and family had links to William Wordsworth.
-The house and site is in an elevated position with views towards the coast and on to the Isle of Man.
+The house and site are in an elevated position with views towards the coast and on to the Isle of Man.
 The proposed site is below the main house in an area formally used as rough pasture and paddocks.
 Whilst it has a direct connection to the house and gardens, it is situated down the hill for privacy.
-The area is rural by nature and within easy distance of Egremont, St Bees, Whitehaven and the lake district.
+The area is rural by nature and within easy distance of Egremont, St Bees, Whitehaven and the Lake District.
 The location is ideal for tourist related business and diversification and would be a relevant use for what is currently unproductive land.